 While there are many great shortening brands in the Philippines, there are some you should be wary of.

 Beware of the Moisture Content

 To begin with, widely available shortening in wet markets has high moisture content.
 This happens because of extra water.

 Manufacturers add water to the shortening to increase its weight.
 They do this because water makes the shortening heavier.

 In a nutshell, they cut their expenses and can sell their products at a lower cost.
-This makes customers think that their brands are cheaper when in reality, the product quality suffers.
+This makes customers think that their brands are cheaper when the product quality suffers.

-So, you have to be aware of the shortening brands you are buying.
+So, you must be aware of the shortening brands you buy.
 Extra water causes rancidity.
 Rancidity is a no-no in baking because it causes an unpleasant taste and odor.

 How To Test For Pure Vegetable Shortening?